Unity-Technologies/ml-agents/docs/Migrating.md

 - The signature of `Agent.Heuristic()` was changed to take a `float[]` as a parameter, instead of returning the array.
 This was done to prevent a common source of error where users would return arrays of the wrong size.
+- The SideChannel API has changed:
+  - `EnvironmentParameters` replaces the default `FloatPropertiesChannel`.
+You can access the `EnvironmentParameters` with `Academy.Instance.EnvironmentParameters`
+  - `SideChannelUtils` was renamed `SideChannelManager`
+  - The `Academy` instance now has a `StatsRecorder` property
+  - `SideChannelManager.GetSideChannel(s)` has been removed from the API

 ### Steps to Migrate